Military operations during the Turkish invasion of Cyprus: Greek-Cypriot forces

 The National Guard, controlled by officers sent from Greece (as Cyprus lacked trained officers), was seen as an instrument of Athens in the political tension between Athens and Nicosia.
 As a result, the Cypriot government neglected the reinforcement of the National Guard, with the single exception of the 1965 purchase, resulting in the mechanical equipment suffering badly of maintenance issues, and ammunition stocks being low and old.
 The Makarios government founded in 1972 the "Efedrikon Soma" (which translates as "Reserve Corps"), with police personnel.
 Officially, the Efedrikon was a heavy police force to reinforce the National Guard in wartime, in fact however it was Makarios’ trusted counterweight against the Athens-controlled National Guard.
-The Efedrikon was lightly equipped with modern Czechoslovakian-supplied weapons and well trained in military style.
+The Efedrikon was lightly equipped with modern Czechoslovak-supplied weapons and well trained in military style.
 It comprised 3 battalions.
 Another paramilitary force was EOKA B, which in 1974 had about 5,000 members with 1,000 firearms.
 Smaller paramilitaries also existed, under political leaders and their lieutenants.

 The Greek regiment in Cyprus (ELDYK) was not under the National Guard’s direct control.
 It was two infantry battalions, with 1,200 men (nominal 950).
 It was well trained and organized but equipped with light and old weapons.
 Together with the Commando regiment it was considered the best unit on the Greek-Cypriot side.